Close Menu

 “Wasaga Beach is a world-class tourist destination, with the longest freshwater beach in the world and an incredible history, including at Nancy Island,” Ford said in a statement.
 “We’re helping bring this important part of Ontario’s history back to life and we’re working with the municipality to revitalize the downtown, create jobs and welcome tourists from across Ontario and around the world.”

-The site currently shares stories about the War of 1812 and features artifacts like parts of HMS Nancy’s charred hull.
-It also includes a theater, museum, and replica lighthouse on-site.
+The current site shares stories about this conflict and features artifacts such as parts of HMS Nancy’s burned hull.
+Visitors can also find a theater, museum, and replica lighthouse on Nancy Island.

 Source link